 And the best part of all, taste.
 Allow a small piece of chocolate to melt on the front of your tongue where all the taste buds are located.
 The chocolate should melt quickly and release very pleasing sensuous flavors.
 A waxy feel will indicate a lower quality chocolate where the cacao butter has been replaced with cheaper vegetable oil.

 There should be a good balance between bitter, acidity and sweet flavors with no single flavor being strongly dominant.
 The initial taste should be the chocolate itself with the other more subtle flavors expressing themselves towards the finish.

 Remember however, that taste is subjective and the experience is a very personal one.
 If you are not enraptured by a chocolate you tasted, provided that the visual, feel, sound, and scent meet the requirements, you are likely dealing with a superior product and may simply want to keep trying other blends or varieties until you find your bliss!

 When selecting your chocolates, look for chocolatiers that control the entire process from bean to bar.
 This way you are assured the chocolatier is passionate about his creations and cares about the quality of all the ingredients used.
 This also ensures the integrity of the chocolate and that no child slave labor was used in its creation.

 We are hearing more and more about the health benefits of chocolate, and it appears that these have not been overstated, and if anything, have been understated.
-More will be coming on the health benefits of consuming chocolates but generally speaking chocolate is a nut and is a rich source of a number of essential nutrients, coincidentally, many of which our population is severely deficient in such as including magnesium and iron.
-Chocolate has been found to be beneficial for inflammation, the brain and nervous system as well as cardiovascular and respiratory health but most importantly for its Bliss chemical.
+More will be coming on the health benefits of consuming chocolate, but generally speaking, chocolate is a nut and is a rich source of a number of essential nutrients, many of which are contained in very high levels.
+Coincidentally, many of these nutrients are those which our population is severely deficient in such as magnesium and iron.
+Chocolate has been found to be beneficial for inflammation, the brain and nervous system as well as cardiovascular and respiratory health but most importantly for its Bliss chemical anandamide.